sphinx-contrib/confluencebuilder/doc/configuration.rst

 * Add a unique naming schema to generated/published documents in a space which has manually created pages; or,
-* Allow multiple published sets of documentation, each each with their own prefix value.
+* Allow multiple published sets of documentation, each with their own prefix value.

 An example publish prefix is as follows: